 Our compensation programs are designed to attract, retain, and motivate key executive personnel who possess the skills and qualities necessary to successfully perform in this industry.
 Elements of compensation for our executives include: annual salary, stock option awards and cash bonus awards.
 In making compensation decisions with respect to each of these elements, the compensation committee considers the competitive market for executives and compensation levels provided by comparable companies.
-The compensation committee intends to review the compensation practices of comparable size and financial performance with whom we compete for talent.
+The compensation committee intends to review the compensation practices of companies in our peer group and companies of comparable size and financial performance with whom we compele for talent.